Magda Goebbels: War years

 At the outbreak of war, Magda's son by her first marriage, Harald Quandt, became a Luftwaffe pilot and fought at the front, while, at home, she lived up to the image of a patriotic mother by training as a Red Cross nurse and working with the electronics company Telefunken, and travelled to work on a bus, like her colleagues.
 She was also involved with entertaining the wives of foreign heads of state, supporting the troops and comforting war widows.

 Both Goebbels and Magda derived personal benefits and social status from their close association with Hitler, and the couple remained loyal to Hitler and publicly supported him.
 Privately, however, Magda expressed doubts, especially after the war began to go badly on the Eastern Front.
 On 9 November 1942, during a gathering with friends listening to a speech by Hitler, she switched off the radio exclaiming, "My God, what a lot of rubbish."
 In 1944, she reportedly said of Hitler, "He no longer listens to voices of reason.
 Those who tell him what he wants to hear are the only ones he believes."
 There is no evidence that Magda attempted to intervene to save her Jewish stepfather from the Holocaust; he was deported to Buchenwald in 1938 and died soon after.
 Asked about her husband's antisemitism, she answered: "The Führer wants it thus, and Joseph must obey."

 Felix Franks, a German Jew who later became a British soldier, claimed that his grandparents got an exit visa from Germany with the help of Magda Goebbels:

 My father and step-mother were left behind in Germany but, two days before the War started, they were asked to come to Gestapo Headquarters and given an exit visa.
 There is a story in the family which goes back to the First World War when my step-grandparents were asked to give shelter to a young woman who'd been displaced by the war in Belgium.
 Although she had a Jewish step-father, she eventually married Joseph Goebbels!
 My stepmother believes she may have acted as a sort of protecting hand and was involved with the exit visa.
 Certainly, the night before Kristallnacht, they got an anonymous phone call warning my father not to go home that evening but to go somewhere safe.
 My step-mother swore it was Magda Goebbels.

-Afflicted with a weak heart and "delicate health", Magda would have extended periods of illness.
-Towards the end of the war, she is known to have also suffered from severe depression and trigeminal neuralgia.
-This condition affects a nerve in the face, and although usually harmless is considered to cause intense pain and can be notoriously hard to treat.
-This often left her bedridden and led to bouts of hospitalization as late as August 1944.
+Afflicted with a weak heart and "delicate health", Magda had extended periods of illness.
+Towards the end of the war, she suffered from depression and trigeminal neuralgia.
+She was often bedridden, and was hospitalized as late as August 1944.